jw2249a/2017-bayes-audit/2017-code/README.md

 Because of the way ``multi.py`` works, the program can be run by Audit Central, or by a local collection manager.
-For the latter use, the audit parameters should to be adjusted to only audit files local to the collection.
-(That is, setting the risk limits to all nonlocal contests to 1.00.)
+For the latter use, the audit parameters should to be adjusted to only those audit contests local to the collection, by setting the risk limits to all other contests to 1.00.